-An overview over recent Sámi films and releases ready to be shown at festivals.
+An overview over recent Sámi films and releases, proudly supported by ISFI, ready to be shown at festivals.

 Directed by Egil Pedersen, Sápmi/Norway